 How it Works: If you ever have tried to conceive, you might have learned to look for the signs of ovulation.
 In the context of wanting to get pregnant, these fertility signals tell you now is the time to have sex.
-If you don’t want to get pregnant, you can use the same signs to know when to avoid having sex or when to add extra protection like a condom.
-This is called fertility awareness.
+If you don’t want to get pregnant, you can use the same signs as forms of natural birth control that let you know when to avoid having sex or when to add extra protection like a condom.
+This method is called the Fertility Awareness Method (FAM).

 This form of “birth control”—also known as “natural family planning” and “the rhythm method”—involves tracking when your body is releasing an egg.
-By taking your temperature every day so you can spot a spike, looking for stretchy “egg white” vaginal discharge, and charting your cycle on a calendar, you can begin to spot your fertile days and act accordingly.
+By taking your basal body temperature every day so you can spot a spike, looking for stretchy “egg white” cervical mucus, and charting your cycle on a calendar, you can begin to spot your fertile days and act accordingly.
 Your fertile window can last up to 10 days, and that’s when you want to avoid unprotected sex.
 There are various apps that will help you stay on top of everything.